You’ll generally need a very good to excellent credit score to take out a $20,000 loan.

 Jump to insightComparing lenders can help you find the best rates and terms for your financial situation.

-Jump to insightPreparing documentation in advance can streamline the application process and improve approval chances.
+Jump to insightPreparing documentation in advance can streamline the application process.

 Before applying for any personal loan, it’s a good idea to check your credit score and review your credit report.
-Most lenders use your credit score to automatically approve (or decline) your personal loan — so it’s important to know where you stand before submitting an application.
+Most lenders use your credit score to automatically approve (or decline) a personal loan, so it’s important to know where you stand before submitting an application.

-Some lenders don’t require a high credit score, but you may end up paying more in the long run if your credit is poor.
+While some lenders don’t require a high credit score, you may end up paying more in the long run if your credit is fair or poor.
 For example, if a lender has a minimum credit score requirement of 580 to qualify for a personal loan, you may end up with an annual percentage rate (APR) as high as 35%.

 2. Compare lenders for the best rates

-If you want to get the best rates and lowest monthly payment on a $20,000 personal loan, you’ll want to compare several lenders.
-While most online lenders offer competitive rates, some have lower APRs and better payment terms than others.
+If you want to get the best rates and terms, you’ll want to compare several lenders.
+While most online personal loan lenders offer competitive rates, some have lower APRs and better payment terms than others.
 Here’s what to look for:

-- Loan amounts: Not all lenders offer $20,000 loans.
-Make sure to find lenders that will let you borrow as much as you need.
+- Loan amounts: Look for lenders that will let you borrow as much as you need.

-- Type of lenders: While online lenders typically offer the best rates on personal loans, it’s also a good idea to check with local banks or credit unions.
-Sometimes they have promotions for lower rates, lower fees or better chances of approval.
+- Type of lenders: While online lenders typically offer the best rates, some banks or credit unions may offer competitive rates or fees, or else better chances of approval.

-- Multiple payment terms: If you prefer flexibility, it’s important to compare lenders with multiple options for repayment terms.
-More payment options means you can control your monthly payment amount to work with your budget.
+- Multiple payment term options: More repayment term options means you can choose a monthly payment amount that will work with your budget.

 Narrow down the best lenders to get a $20,000 loan from, and pick the one that works with your budget.